Taxis by country: Japan

 In most parts of Japan, there are many taxicabs of various colors and styles.
 Japan has no limitation on taxicab design, so each taxicab company adopts its own design, although owner-driver taxicabs use a prescribed design.
 In Osaka, most taxicabs are black because they are also used as limousine taxis.
+The privately owned taxis are white with blue stripes.

+The most common cars used for taxi in Japan are Toyota Crown and Nissan Cedric.
+During the 1980s and 1990s, the Nissan Bluebird, Nissan Laurel and Toyota Mark II were also used.
+Since the late 1990s, the most popular taxis are the base Toyota Comfort and the more-equipped Crown Comfort.
+In the recent years, taxi operators began to run environmental-friendly cars like Toyota Prius and Nissan Leaf.

 In the run up to the 2020 Summer Olympics, Toyota introduced their new Toyota JPN Taxi model to replace the ubiquitous Toyota Comfort.
-A hybrid vehicle, the JPN Taxi was developed to be environmentally conscious and more user friendly to otherwise abled individuals with a low, flat, wheelchair accessible floor, creating an iconic vehicle that embodies the spirit of Japanese hospitality and serves as iconic symbol for the country much like the London Taxi.
+A hybrid vehicle, the JPN Taxi was developed to be environmentally conscious and more user friendly to otherwise abled individuals with a low, flat, wheelchair accessible floor, creating a vehicle that embodies the spirit of Japanese hospitality and serves as a symbol for the country much like the London Taxi.